King's Scout (Scouts Association of Malaysia): King's Scout Certificate

-The King's Scout Certificate or also known as the King's Scout Royal Certificate is issued by Scouts Association of Malaysia headquarters is given by the state Sultan or Governor in the name of the King of Malaysia, the Patron of the Scouts Association of Malaysia.
-This certificate is unique because it has 10 signatures, preceded by incumbent King and the 9 Sultans of the royal states.
-So far, no other certificate can match or beat the King's Scout Certificate.
+The King's Scout Certificate, also recognized as the King's Scout Royal Certificate, is issued by PPM Headquarters and presented by the state Sultan or Governor on behalf of His Majesty the Yang di-Pertuan Agong, the Royal Patron of the Scouts Association of Malaysia.
+This certificate stands out globally because it bears 10 constitutional signatures, led by the incumbent Yang di-Pertuan Agong and the nine hereditary Sultans of the royal states.
+To date, this remains a uniquely prestigious credential with no equivalent in other youth activities or frameworks in Malaysia.